 I let Jaiden retreat into his bedroom to play computer games and (hopefully!) study.
 But I also coaxed him out by encouraging and facilitating his newfound love of parkour.
 And this gave us time to talk during our drives to the AAPES parkour gym as he clocked up his learner-driver logbook hours.

 And although I've never been an authoritarian or disciplinarian dad (except for banning hoodies in the house!), I changed the way I interacted and spoke with Jaiden.
 As his teenage years progressed, I had to come to terms with the looming prospect of a new adult in the family.

 The New Adult

 We both calmed down and talked things over.
-Jaiden's right, he is under a lot of stress, these are his all-important, final school year exams.
+Jaiden's right: he is under a lot of stress, and these are his all-important final school year exams.
 (And during the COVID-19 pandemic!)
 I explained I didn't mean to carp.
-I was just being a dad and worrying about his preparation because I want him to give himself the best opportunity for the next stage of his life.
+I was "just being a dad" and worrying about his preparation because I want him to give himself the best opportunity for the next stage of his life.
 We hugged, I told Jaiden I loved him, and we moved on.

-It took Homer’s Odysseus ten years to reach his destination.
-It’s a little over nineteen years since my wife’s surprise “baby card” in 2001.
-Our son is now an adult, but the journey hasn’t ended.
-As I've learned from my life-changing odyssey, with Jaiden’s eighteenth birthday behind us, it's time to set sail on the next leg of being a dad.
-(Though I’m still not happy about hoodies in the house!)
+It took Homer's Odysseus ten years to reach his destination, and it's a little over nineteen years since my wife's surprise "baby card" in 2001.
+Our son is now an adult, but the journey hasn't ended.
+And as I've learned from my life-changing odyssey, with Jaiden's eighteenth birthday behind us, it's time to set sail on the next leg of being a dad.
+(Though I'm still not happy about hoodies in the house!)

 © 2020 Robert Fairhead

 N.B.
-You might also like a Tall And True piece I wrote in 2018 on Sixteen Xmas Memories with Jaiden.
-And this recent blog post, A Birthday to Remember (or Forget?), with more being-a-dad reflections on my 58th birthday during the COVID-19 pandemic and lockdown.
+You might also like a piece I shared on Tall And True in 2018 on Sixteen Xmas Memories with Jaiden.
+And another recent blog post, A Birthday to Remember (or Forget?), with more being-a-dad reflections on my 58th birthday during the COVID-19 pandemic and lockdown.